versatica/mediasoup-website/_includes/documentation/v3/mediasoup-client/api/Transport.md

 ```

 <div markdown="1" class="note">
-The consumer is created in server side first via [transport.consumeData()](/documentation/v3/mediasoup/api/#transport-consumedata).
-Then its parameters are signaled to the client application which creates a local replica of the consumer and manages it.
+The data consumer is created in server side first via [transport.consumeData()](/documentation/v3/mediasoup/api/#transport-consumedata).
+Then its parameters are signaled to the client application which creates a local replica of the data consumer and manages it.

 Check the [Communication Between Client and Server](/documentation/v3/communication-between-client-and-server/) section for more details.
 </div>

 </section>